Stormwater Pipe Size Calculator

 What should be the size of rainwater pipes?
 The size of rainwater pipes can vary depending on the amount of rainfall and the size of the roof area they need to drain.
 Common sizes in the UK include 68mm and 110mm for residential applications.

-See also Maternity Bra Size Calculator Australia
+See also E85 Carb Jet Size Calculator

 What size are rainwater pipes UK?
 Common sizes for rainwater pipes in the UK are 68mm and 110mm in diameter, but larger sizes are available for commercial or industrial applications.